MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 #### Design considerations and recommendations

-Choose a hosting plan that is applicable to reliability tier selected for the application.
+Choose a [Azure Functions hosting option](/azure/azure-functions/functions-scale) that is applicable to reliability tier selected for the application.
 Premium SKU App Service plan is recommended because it allows configuration of the compute instance size. **Dedicated** is the least serverless option with the option to autoscale, though these scale operations are slower when compared to other plans.
 Prioritize the use of the Azure Functions Premium hosting plan to maximize reliability and performance.
-See [Azure Functions hosting options](/azure/azure-functions/functions-scale) for more details about the service limits.

 There are some security considerations.
 When using the HTTP trigger to expose an external endpoint, protect the HTTP endpoint from common external attack vectors using a Web Application Firewall (WAF).